-Theoretical and empirical studies examining the effect of democracy on economic growth revealed a lack of consensus on the nature of the relationship between democracy and economic growth.
-Theoretically, the link between democracy and economic growth has been analyzed on the basis of three approaches: the "compatibility view" which sustains that democracy promotes economic development (Papaioannou and Siourounis, 2008; Acemoglu et al., Forthcoming), the "conflict view" according to which democracy hampers economic development (Barro, 1996; Gerring et al., 2005), and the "skeptical view" which advocates that there is no systematic relationship between democracy and economic development (Helliwell, 1994; Tavares and Wacziarg, 2001; Baum and Lake, 2003).
+Theoretical and empirical studies that have examined the effect of democracy on economic growth have revealed a lack of consensus on the nature of the relationship between democracy and economic growth.
+Theoretically, the direct link between democracy and economic growth has been analyzed on the basis of three approaches: the "compatibility view" which sustains that democracy promotes economic development, the "conflict view" according to which democracy hampers economic development, and the "skeptical view" which advocates that there is no systematic relationship between democracy and economic development (Sirowy and Inkless, 1990; Helliwell, 1994; De Hann and Siermann, 1995; Feng, 1997).